WMMZ

 WMMZ (103.5 FM, "The River, 105 & 103-5") is a radio station broadcasting a classic hits music format.
 Licensed to Berwick, Pennsylvania, United States, the station is currently owned by Bold Gold Media.
 The WMMZ broadcast studio is co-located with WWRR inside the Mohegan Sun Pocono casino in Plains Township, Pennsylvania, United States.

-On April 1, 2018, WMMZ changed their format from classic rock to a simulcast of classic hits-formatted WWRR 104.9 FM Scranton.
+On April 1, 2018, WMMZ changed formats from classic rock to a simulcast of classic hits-formatted WWRR 104.9 FM Scranton.